 Obviously, seeing as it's not out until late 2017, you're not going to be watching Justice League from the comfort of your own home until well into 2018.
 Even when the Blu-ray is released, don't expect the movie to pop up on Netflix.
 Still, when we do eventually get word on where you can watch Justice League online, that info will be updated right here.

-This comprehensive guide to all things Justice League will be updated with every piece of news, rumor, spoiler, theory or trailer to hit the internet between now and Nov 2017.
+This comprehensive guide to DC's Justice League movie will be updated with every piece of news, rumor, spoiler, theory or trailer to hit the internet between now and Nov 2017.
 Keep checking for new updates at the top of the page.

-Which of Earth's greatest heroes are you most stoked to see in action in Justice League?
+Which of Earth's greatest heroes are you most stoked to see in action when the Justice League movie finally hits?